tusharathub/Color-Palette/README.md

 ## AI powered Color Paletter Selector

-- You give input
+- You give input.
 - You give number of colors you want.
-- AI will give you back you desired colors with HEX codes.
+- AI will give you back your desired colors with HEX codes.
 - You can copy the HEX codes.
 - AI will also give you suggestion which will be more suitable with your idea.